slaytostay/slaytostay.github.io/rules.md

   * The reason for this rule is because everything that is within those coordinates are not clear on their position on the world map.
   * For example: the Rogue's Den has no slayer monsters and y=4928 and is therefore unlocked by unlocking Burthorpe.
 1. The unlocked area is based on the place where the slayer monster respawns.
+1. Two areas do not have their strongest monster as monster to unlock the area.
+  * These areas are: Grand Exchange/Vannaka (from Moss Giant to Deadly Red Spider) and Mount Karuulm/Konar (from Hydra to Drake).
+  * This done because the original strongest monster are only assigned by the slayer master in that area.